HouseElves/kanji_time_public/docs/source/reports/info_sheet.rst

 Auxiliary Frames
 ----------------

-The Kanji Summary report was the underlying prototype for developing Kanji Time as a full application.
+The Kanji Summary report has historic interest as the underlying prototype for developing Kanji Time as a full application.
-It has custom frame logic that illustrates how to do customized layout calcuations or manually managing child frames.
+It has custom frame logic that illustrates how to do customized layout calculations or manually managing child frames.

-Much of the functionality in these frames has been subsumed into the greater architecture - but I have left these 'as is' as a discussion point in the evolution of the program design.
+Much of the functionality in these frames has been subsumed into the greater architecture.
+It now serves as a discussion point in the evolution of the program design.

 ----